mateuszmigas/composite-viewer-2d/README.md

 | ----------------- | ---------------------------------------------------------------------------- |
 | `instantRenderer` | Initial values for part of the state that will be controlled by the hook     |
 | `rafScheduler`    | Current values of part of the state that will be controlled by the Component |

+Keep in mind this is optimistic synchronization, it will work for workers and main thread that meet the budget and they will not wait for others that are not.

 ## Offscreen rendering requirements